-XRF's continuing strong financial performance has again allowed us to increase fully franked dividends paid to our shareholders while maintaining a very strong balance sheet.
-Furthermore all of our businesses are enjoying favourable market conditions and are well placed to deliver ongoing growth and improved shareholder returns.
-We continue to monitor acquisition opportunities in adjacent sectors that will be value accretive.
+XRF's outstanding financial performance has enabled us to once again increase fully franked dividends paid to our shareholders while further strengthening our balance sheet.
+All of our businesses continue to have opportunities to deliver ongoing growth and improved shareholder returns.
+Furthermore we actively monitor acquisition opportunities in adjacent sectors that will be value accretive.

-In closing I would like to thank all of XRF's staff, ably led by our Managing Director, Vance Stazzonelli, and my fellow directors for their ongoing contribution and effort in delivering another outstanding financial result in an ever more demanding global environment.
+In closing I would like to thank all of XRF's talented and committed team of employees, ably led by our Managing Director, Vance Stazzonelli, and my fellow directors for their significant contribution and ongoing effort in delivering yet another outstanding financial result in an ever more demanding global environment.

-Fred S Grimwade Chairman
+Fred S Grimwade

+Chairman

-Your directors present their report on the company XRF Scientific Limited and its controlled entities for the financial year ended 30 June 2022.
+Your directors present their report on the company XRF Scientific Limited and its controlled entities for the financial year ended 30 June 2023.